Master of Music: Careers

-The M.Mus degree is usually undertaken to prepare students to be professional performers (typically either singers or instrumental musicians), conductors, and composers.
+The MMus degree is usually undertaken to prepare students to be professional performers (typically either singers or instrumental musicians), conductors, and composers.
 As such many recipients of the MMus degree do not seek further formal education after they complete the MMus.
-The MMus is typically the minimum credential that allows them to teach instrumental or vocal performance at universities, colleges, and conservatories (some institutions will also hire teachers who do not have the MMus who hold an Artist's Diploma or similar diploma, and/or who have had a significant performing career as either a solo recitalist, chamber musician or orchestral musician).
+The MMus is typically the minimum credential that allows them to teach instrumental or vocal performance at universities, colleges, and conservatories.

+Some institutions will also hire teachers who do not have the MMus who hold an Artist's Diploma or similar diploma, and/or who have had a significant performing career as either a solo recitalist, chamber musician or orchestral musician.
 Some graduates do additional graduate or professional study in other areas, such as a law degree or medical degree.

 The combination of an MMus and a professional degree could enable the degree holder to work in fields where music and law (or medicine) overlap.
 Recipients of the MMus may also make use of the general education provided in the degree (e.g., in writing and researching) to get a job in government, university administration, or in the non-profit or arts administration sector.

 Other recipients of the MMus may go on to further graduate studies in music by continuing their MMus specialization in performance or conducting at the doctoral level, by completing a DMA (Doctor of Musical Arts) degree in those areas.
 Some students branch out to another area of music at the PhD level, such as musicology or music theory.
 While PhD programs in musicology and music theory normally require an MA in music, in some cases, students with a MMus in performance or composition who show strong promise may be conditionally admitted to PhD programs in musicology or music theory.

 As well, some recipients of the MMus degree may go on to do graduate work in another area in which music is a supporting field, such as an EdD in music education (e.g., specializing in music instruction) or a master's degree in Library Science, in order to become a music reference librarian.
 MMus graduates who wish to pursue graduate studies in an area that is not directly connected with music may be conditionally admitted to PhD programs in areas such as women's studies or sociology, subject to the condition that they complete a list of qualifying courses.